turingschool/front-end-curriculum/lessons/deploy-to-heroku.md

 const environment = process.env.NODE_ENV || 'development';
 ```

 Now when our application is running in Heroku, it will recognize that it's in a `production` environment and use all of the appropriate configurations.
+Learn more about [environment variables](https://devcenter.heroku.com/articles/config-vars) and [process.env](https://nodejs.org/api/process.html#process_process_env).

 ### Step 6d - Commit & Push